 - Retired Badass: He's old, a retired State Alchemist and manages to wound Scar in his fight.

 - Retired Monster: Comanche hasn't been a state alchemist in years, but he's never said sorry either—because at the end of the day, he isn't.

 - Slasher Smile: Cracks one after being sent into Ishval and again at the thought of facing Scar.

 - Sociopathic Soldier: Type II, going off the little we know.

 - We Hardly Knew Ye: He's killed in his first appearance.
-In an omake, Arakawa admits she enjoyed his design and wished she was able to more with the character, which is why he gets a brief cameo during the Ishvalan War flashback chapters (incidentally showing why hes got a peg leg in the present day).
+In an omake, Arakawa admits she enjoyed his design and wished she was able to do more with the character, which is why he gets a brief cameo during the Ishvalan War flashback chapters (incidentally showing why hes got a peg leg in the present day).

 Voiced by: Kōichi Yamadera (JP), Bryan Massey (EN), Jorge Marín (Latin America), Francisco Brêtas (BR), Marco Balzarotti (IT)